Am I anorexic?

 Dear Anyone who goes to the gym knows me,

-Sometimes, unhealthy eating and/or exercise habits can develop into a more serious problem.
-Anorexia is a form of disordered eating characterized by an obsession with food, weight, and body shape.
-According to the Mayo Clinic, some physical signs of anorexia include:
+Sometimes, certain eating or physical activity patterns may develop into a more serious concern.
+You mention anorexia in your question.
+Anorexia is a form of disordered eating characterized by an abnormally low body weight, intense fear of gaining weight, and a distorted perception of weight.
+According to Mayo Clinic, some physical signs of anorexia include:

 - Extreme weight loss

 - Dry skin, hair, or nails

 - Low blood pressure

 Despite the outward emphasis on food, the root causes of anorexia often have more to do with self-esteem or control over emotional issues completely unrelated to diet or physical activity.
 Anorexia is one form of eating disorder; many patterns of eating that are irregular may not be categorized as a diagnosable eating disorder, but they’d still be considered disordered behaviors.